-My comprehensive guide to buying a train ticket in Czech Republic, including train ticket discounts and best ways to buy your ticket.
+My comprehensive guide to buying a train ticket in Czech Republic, including how to get train ticket discounts and best ways to buy your ticket.

-Buing a train ticket sounds like a simple thing to do, but there are a few quirks that’s worth knowing before you start your first train journey.
+Buying a train ticket sounds like a simple thing to do, but there are a few quirks that are worth knowing before you start your first train journey.

 Buying a ticket at the train station

-You can buy train ticket at any train station and unless you are travelling internationally (and want a reserved seat for a specific train) you don’t need to specify which train exactly you want to get.
+You can buy train ticket at any Prague train stations and unless you are travelling internationally (and want a reserved seat for a specific train) you don’t need to specify which train exactly you want to get.

 Simply say (or have it written down on a piece of paper) the destination town you want to travel to and whether you want a return ticket (only buy this if you are coming back on the same day).